The zero-forcing receiver is a natural progression of the

 eliminate the ISI as well.
 This can be done by taking into consideration

 each users channel impulse response.
-The vector developed in
+The vector

 our bit synchronous model includes both the spreading gains and